-Deploying LLMs at the edge for UAV applications involves optimizing these models through techniques such as quantization, pruning, and parameter-efficient fine-tuning to reduce their computational and memory demands, making them suitable for onboard hardware.
-This optimization enables real-time inference, which is crucial for autonomous UAV operations that require near-instantaneous decision-making.
-Edge AI enhances responsiveness by processing data directly on the device, significantly reducing latency; a key advantage for applications such as autonomous UAVs and real-time data collection.
+The use of LLMs at the edge in UAV applications requires optimizing these models through techniques such as quantization, pruning, and parameter-efficient fine-tuning to reduce computational and memory requirements, making them suitable for onboard hardware.
+This optimization enables real-time inference, which is critical for autonomous UAV operations that require near-instantaneous decisions.
+Edge AI improves responsiveness by processing data directly on the device, significantly reducing latency, a key benefit for applications such as autonomous UAVs and real-time data collection.

-Recent research proposes distributed edge computing frameworks that incorporate batching and model quantization to achieve high-throughput LLM inference on resource-constrained devices.
-Additionally, adaptive systems have been developed to optimize LLMs for edge deployment through offline, device-specific adaptation and online, latency-aware adjustments, ensuring efficient performance on commercial hardware.
+Recent research proposes distributed edge computing frameworks that use batching and model quantization to achieve high-throughput LLM inference on resource-constrained devices.
+In addition, adaptive systems have been developed to optimize LLMs for edge deployment through device-specific offline adaptation and latency-oriented online adaptation, ensuring efficient performance on commercial hardware.

-The integration of 5G networks further supports these efforts by providing ultra-reliable, low-latency communication (URLLC) through technologies such as mmWave, massive MIMO, and beamforming.
-With end-to-end latencies as low as 1 millisecond, 5G URLLC is ideal for mission-critical UAV applications such as search and rescue (SAR), enabling real-time data transmission between UAVs and edge infrastructure.
-This high-speed, low-latency connectivity allows for on-the-fly LLM processing, facilitating dynamic and context-aware decision-making in time-sensitive scenarios.
+The integration of 5G networks further supports these efforts by enabling Ultra-Reliable Low-Latency Communication (URLLC) through technologies such as mmWave, Massive MIMO, and beamforming.
+With end-to-end latencies as low as 1 millisecond, 5G URLLC is ideal for mission-critical UAV applications such as SAR missions, enabling real-time data transmission between UAVs and edge infrastructure.
+This high-speed, low-latency connectivity allows for on-the-fly LLM processing, facilitating dynamic and contextual decision-making in time-critical scenarios.